Top 10 tips for building your partner visa application

 Before you compare your partner visa options, it’s important to check if you’re eligible for a partner visa.
 In our ultimate guide to partner visas, we dive deep into the eligibility requirements for partners to help you assess your eligibility.

-Plus, it’s important to check if you’re eligible to skip straight to a permanent partner visa (rather than waiting two years on a temporary visa first).
+Plus, it’s important to check if you’re eligible to skip straight to a permanent partner visa (rather than waiting two years on a short-term visa first).

 There are multiple partner visa subclasses available to applicants, each with its own eligibility requirements and considerations.